-Retirement Plan (GDPC)
+Retirement Plan (GCPC)

-All eligible staff must enroll in the Public Education Employee Retirement System of Missouri or PEERS.
+All eligible staff must enroll in the Public School Teacher Retirement System of Missouri.
 Employees who terminate their employment with the district may withdraw their contributions according to the rules and regulations of the Retirement System and must personally contact the Retirement Office in Jefferson City concerning this withdrawal.
 The address is P.O.
 Box 268, Jefferson City, Missouri 65102.
 The toll free number is 1-800-392-6848.